justeattakeaway/pie/apps/pie-docs/src/engineers/web-components/overview.md

 ## Component status

-[pie.design](/) host the documentation for our new Web Components, you can find under **Components** in the navigation bar.
+You can find the documentation for all of our components on this site in the **Components** section.

-For a list of what components are supported in our different libraries please refer to the [Status page](/components/component-status/).
+For a list of which components are supported in each of our libraries, please refer to the [Component Status page](/components/component-status/).

 ___